The Roding, Beam and Ingrebourne river catchment

 Many partner organisations and groups are running projects and activities, including:

-- Restoration of the River Rom and its floodplain at Forestry England’s Pages Wood in Thames Chase (funded by Land of the Fanns and led by Thames21)
+- Restoration of the River Rom and its floodplain at The Chase Nature Reserve (funded by Land of the Fanns and led by Thames21)

 - Deculverting of Seven Kings Water at Westwood recreation ground (led by London Borough of Redbridge)